Fed Announces $2.3 Trillion in Additional Lending

 Federal Reserve Chairman Jerome Powell said the Fed's role was to “provide as much relief and stability as we can during this period of constrained economic activity.”

-The Main Street lending program “will make a significant difference for the 40,000 medium-sized business that employ 35 million Americans," Treasury Secretary Steven Mnuchin said.
+The Main Street lending program “will make a significant difference for the 40,000 medium-sized businesses that employ 35 million Americans," Treasury Secretary Steven Mnuchin said Thursday.

 The government's pay protection plan for small businesses is off to a rocky start.
-They have had difficulty getting banks to provide the loans.
-The banks have said that the government has not made clear how they should process such loans, even what forms are required.
+Businesses have had difficulty getting banks to provide the loans.
+The banks have said that the government has not made clear how they should process such loans, even what forms businesses are required to use.

+The Fed also announced Thursday that it will purchase up to $500 billion of municipal bonds to help state and local governments borrow to cover a range of costs including road repairs and hospital expansions.

+Both state and local governments are facing precipitous drops in revenue as sales tax receipts plunge and millions of Americans lose jobs and pay less income tax.
+At the same time, governments are facing rising social safety net costs, as the ranks of unemployment insurance and Medicaid recipients swell.

+Yet the market for new municipal bonds dried up in late March, as investors dumped state and local bonds as well as other securities in a rush to hoard cash.
+That sent interest rates on muni bonds soaring, nearly closing down the market.
+The Fed’s actions are intended to rejuvenate the $3.8 trillion market for municipal bonds and lower the rates state and local governments pay.
+That should help government agencies avoid more layoffs.

-The Fed announced the new infusion of cash on the same day the U.S. reported applications for unemployment benefits last week reached a staggering 6.6 million.
+The Fed announced the new infusion of cash on the same day the U.S. reported applications for unemployment benefits reached a staggering 6.6 million last week.
 That means more than one in 10 workers have lost their jobs in just the past three weeks to the coronavirus outbreak.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.